tzielins/private-fair-for-busy-biologists/episodes/03-data-in-excel.md

 ### <a name="tables"></a> 1.
 Using multiple tables

-Multiple data tables within one spreadsheet confuse both human and computers.
+Multiple data tables within one spreadsheet can confuse both humans and computers:

-* For humans they prompt finding associations where they are not present.
+* For humans, they can prompt finding associations where they are not present.
-* For computers each spreadsheet row typically is treated as one observation.
+* For computers, each spreadsheet row is typically treated as one observation.

-And you are potentially using the same field name in multiple places.
+Additionally, you may potentially use the same field name in multiple places.

-In our example both column A and K named `sample` represent different information, and values in row 6 from both parts are not related.
+In our example, both column A and K named `sample` represent different information, and values in row 6 from both parts are not related.

 ### <a name="tabs"></a> 2.
 Using multiple tabs

-That seems like an easy way to organize data, right?
-Well, yes and no.
+Using multiple tabs might seem like an easy way to organize data, but it has its drawbacks:

-* tabs make it more difficult to do programmatic analysis
+* Tabs make it more difficult to perform programmatic analysis.
-* tabs can be ignored (under the radar) when opening files, for example the recently used tab is shown first, other user may not notice that there are many other tabs before it (we have seen it a lot when importing data)
+* Tabs can be ignored (under the radar) when opening files.
+For example, the recently used tab is shown first, and other users may not notice that there are many other tabs before it (we have seen this happen frequently when importing data).

 However,

-* tabs seems like a perfect place to add administrative, descriptive metadata so they are next to data while not "polluting" the data table.
+* Tabs seem like a perfect place to add administrative, descriptive metadata so they are next to data without "polluting" the data table.
-* having secondary data next to primary in subsequent tabs permits easy inspection of all without a need to always send a collection of files.
+* Having secondary data next to primary in subsequent tabs permits easy inspection of all without a need to always send a collection of files.

-Our recommendation: use with caution; the more automatic analysis you do, the less frequently you should use tabs.
+Our recommendation: Use tabs with caution; the more automatic analysis you do, the less frequently you should use tabs.

 ### <a name="zeros"></a> 3.
 Not filling in zeros

-It might be that when you're measuring something, it's usually a zero, say the number of times a rabbit is observed in the survey.
-Why bother writing in the number zero in that column, when it's mostly zeros?
+You might think that when you're measuring something and it's usually a zero, like the number of times a rabbit is observed in a survey, why bother writing in the number zero in that column when it's mostly zeros?

 However, there's a difference between a zero and a blank cell in a spreadsheet.
-To the computer, a zero is actually data.
-You measured or counted it.
-A blank cell means that it wasn't measured and the computer will interpret it as an unknown value (otherwise known as a null value).
+To the computer, a zero is data - you measured or counted it.
+A blank cell means that it wasn't measured, and the computer will interpret it as an unknown value (otherwise known as a null value).

-The spreadsheets or statistical programs will likely mis-interpret blank cells that you intend to be zeros.
+Spreadsheets or statistical programs will likely misinterpret blank cells that you intend to be zeros.

 Because of this, it's very important to record zeros as zeros and truly missing data as nulls.

 ### <a name="null"></a> 4.
 Using problematic null values

-Example: using -999 or -1 or 0 (other numerical values) to represent missing data.
+For example: using -999, -1, or 0 (other numerical values) to represent missing data.

-Other times different null values are used to convey different reasons why the data isn't there.
-For example, -1 not recorded, -2 contamination etc.
+Other times, different null values are used to convey different reasons why the data isn't there.
+For example, -1 for not recorded, -2 for contamination, etc.

-This is important information to capture, but is in effect using one column to capture two pieces (real values and comment or status).
+This is important information to capture, but effectively uses one column to capture two pieces (real values and comment or status).
 It would be good here to create a new column like 'data_missing' and use that column to capture the different reasons.

 Whatever the reason, it's a problem if unknown or missing data is recorded as -999, 999, or 0.
 Many statistical programs will not recognize that these are intended to represent missing (null) values.

 It is essential to use a clearly defined and consistent null indicator.
 Blanks (most applications) and NA (for R) are good choices.

-White et al, 2013, explain good choices for indicating null values for different software applications in their article:
-[Nine simple ways to make it easier to (re)use your data.](https://peerj.com/preprints/7/) Ideas in Ecology and Evolution.
+White et al. (2013) explain good choices for indicating null values for different software applications in their article: [Nine simple ways to make it easier to (re)use your data.](https://peerj.com/preprints/7/) Ideas in Ecology and Evolution.

 ![White et al.](./fig/null_values_table_1.jpg)

 ### <a name="formatting"></a> 5.
 Using formatting to convey information organizing data

-Never highlight cells, rows or columns that should be excluded from an analysis, or to mark particular properties/conditions.
+Never highlight cells, rows, or columns that should be excluded from an analysis, or to mark particular properties/conditions.

-In our example file information about light conditions is only encoded as a color.
+In our example file, information about light conditions is only encoded as a color.
 Formatting information is not available to analysis software and almost certainly will be lost during processing.

-All the information should be encoded as a field value, for example in columns like:
+All the information should be encoded as a field value, for example, in columns like:
 condition, calibrated,
-validated, omitted etc.
+validated, omitted, etc.

 You can still use colors/fonts to help with readability (just make sure they help and don't distract) but no information should be lost if data is exported to plain text.

 If you are not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer's ability to see associations in the data.

 **Never merge cells, as it will make your data unreadable by statistics software**.

 Don't leave blank rows to indicate separations in data

 ### <a name="units"></a> 6.
 Placing comments or units in cells